-The Reebok Women’s Crossfit Lifter Plus 2.0 is made of synthetic leather features a rubber sole that provides feet stabilization.
+The Reebok Women's Ros Workout Tr 2-0 Cross-Trainer is made of synthetic leather features a rubber sole that provides feet stabilization.

 Rubber is a great choice of material here because it enhances arch support and keeps your feet stabilized during lifting.

 Since most people with flat feet also suffer from wide feet, these shoes have a relatively wide toe box to accommodate your feet without causing you pain.